Find Cheap 25-Year-Old Auto Insurance Quotes

 Best car insurance companies for 25-year-olds by state

-With an average cost per year of $1,510, North Carolina is the cheapest state for 25-year-olds, with rates lower than half the overall average.
+With an average monthly rate of $134, North Carolina is the cheapest state for 25-year-olds, with rates less than half the overall average.

 Michigan, on the other hand, is extremely expensive for 25-year-olds (and most ages) compared with other states.
-Its rates are just under three times the overall average.
+Its rates are approximately three times the overall average.

 How to find cheap car insurance when you turn 25

-The keys to getting cheaper car insurance are the same at 25 as they are at any other age:
+The keys to getting cheaper car insurance as a 25-year-old include:

-Shopping between insurers can get you similar coverage at a lower price
+Shop multiple insurers to get similar coverage at a lower price

-As our data above shows, the exact same driver profile can get a variety of rates for equivalent coverage.
-The savings could even be up to thousands of dollars in extreme cases.
-To take Michigan — the most expensive state — as an example:
+As our data shows, the exact same driver profile can get a variety of rates for equivalent coverage.
+The savings could even be upwards of thousands of dollars.
+For example, there is a difference of $2,017 per month between the cheapest and most expensive insurers in Michigan, as the table below shows.

 The easiest way to start your search is to shop for car insurance quotes online.
-When browsing, make sure to select the same coverage limits and features for each insurer, if possible, to ensure you're getting prices for comparable policies.
+When browsing, make sure to select the same coverage limits and features for each insurer so that you know you're getting prices for comparable policies.

-Check with insurers to see what discounts are available
+Check with insurers to see which discounts are available

 You should always check if an insurer offers discounts for: